pwnwiki/kaliwiki/tools/aircrack-ng.md

                          specified will be output.
 Only ivs or pcap can be used, not both.

 Filter options:
-  --encrypt   <suite> : Filter APs by cipher suite
-  --netmask <netmask> : Filter APs by mask
+  """--encrypt   <suite> : Filter APs by cipher suite  """ --netmask <netmask> : Filter APs by mask
   --bssid     <bssid> : Filter APs by BSSID
   -a                  : Filter unassociated clients